 Best Career Options After 12th For Science, Commerce & Arts

 18 Unique Career Options In India- Time To Explore Them Now!

 The Hope over Pandemic Unemployment in India

-The government has planned to take the necessary steps to overcome the job crisis or unemployment pandemic, which gives a little hope.
+The government has planned to take the necessary steps to overcome the job crisis or unemployment, which gives a little hope.
 Public Administration officials will benefit from the Youth and Intergenerational lens and provide a clearer understanding of how society views the community’s specific challenges from diverse perspectives.

 The Government offers development plans tailored to the specific needs of each young person and their environment.
 The Government’s comprehensive support for vulnerable young people covers housing, employment, education and training, legal assistance, health, social security, culture and leisure, family relationships, and much more.
 This means they have a safety net in place and access to all the support available.

-Also, the government is conducting many seminars on how to get employment during the lockdown, where the experts share their ideas to the students and the young people to fight unemployment.
+Also, the government is conducting many seminars on how to get employment during the lockdown, where the experts share their ideas with the students and young people to fight unemployment.

-There has been a higher rate of pandemic unemployment during the lockdown.
+There has been a higher rate of unemployment during the lockdown.
 The struggle is real.
-Everyone desperately want to find their passion and pursue the dream job.
+Everyone desperately wants to find their passion and pursue their dream job.
 All while trying to find the perfect balance of professional success and personal happiness.

 But we also don’t want to wait until the situation gets normal to pursue our dreams.
 So what should we do?
 “Invest your time in learning skills with a pinch of hope”.